vovoid/forty-jekyll-theme/about.md

             </p>

             <p>
-            The program is <a href="http://fsf.org">free software</a> which means it's free from restrictions, free to share and copy, free to adapt / modify and use it any way you like.
+            The VSXu suite is <a href="http://fsf.org">free software</a> which means it's free from restrictions, free to share and copy, free to adapt / modify and use it any way you like.
             </p>
         </div>
     </section>